Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 A word with his allies was...sensible, therefore.
 Before going all in.
 One last sanity check, before committing everything he had.

 Those had been interesting calls.
 Chambliss was in a sombre mood of late, and he seemed to age a year every week.
-Daar knew why---the man’s country was staggering under a gargantuan financial load, despite the best efforts of their allies to ease it.
+Daar knew why - the man’s country was staggering under a gargantuan financial load, despite the best efforts of their allies to ease it.
 He almost felt like he could *smell* the other reasons, too.
 Whatever had happened, Daar guessed it was the sort of torment only leaders ever got to endure.

 Steve Davies, ever cautious and thoughtful, was a good kinda sounding board in that Daar always wound up needing to think aloud.
 He had a knack for finding the questions that *needed* consideration.